-10.2 In the event BUYER fails to take either or both of the contracted for amounts of Installed Capability or Energy (separately the "Product") delivered to the Delivery Point as scheduled hereunder, where such failure is not excused by a Force Majeure event or by any action or inaction of SELLER, then BUYER shall pay SELLER an amount equal to the positive difference, if any, between (i) the Charge to be paid for the Product which was delivered at the Delivery Point hereunder if BUYER had accepted delivery of such Product minus (ii) the clearing price, as determined by ISO New England in accordance with the applicable NEPOOL Market Rules and Procedures, at which SELLER is or contemporaneously would be able to sell each component of the Product which was delivered to the Delivery Point but was not taken by BUYER plus (iii) all reasonable costs incurred by SELLER in selling such supply of each component of the Product plus (iv) interest as determined in Article 7 on such positive difference from the date SELLER makes such a sale until the date BUYER pays SELLER for all such costs under this Article 10.2.
+10.2 In the event BUYER fails to schedule and/or receive all or part of either or both of the contracted for amounts of Installed Capability or Energy (separately the "Product") required hereunder, where such failure is not excused by a Force Majeure event or by any action or inaction of SELLER, then BUYER shall pay SELLER an amount equal to the positive difference, if any, between (i) the Charge to be paid for the Product if BUYER had accepted delivery of such Product minus (ii) the clearing price, as determined by ISO New England in accordance with the applicable NEPOOL Market Rules and Procedures, at which SELLER is able to sell each component of the Product that was not taken by BUYER.

-10.3 BUYER and SELLER shall have available to them all remedies provided by law or by this Agreement.

 ARTICLE 11 FORCE MAJEURE

 Force Majeure.
 In the event that either of the Parties should be delayed in, or prevented from performing or carrying out any of the agreements, covenants and obligations made by, and imposed by this Agreement, said Party by reason of or through Force Majeure, then and in such case(s), both Parties shall be relieved of performance thereunder and neither Party shall be liable to the other Party for, or on account of, any loss, damage, injury or expense (including consequential damages and cost of replacement power) resulting from, or arising out of any such delay or prevention from performing; provided, however, the excuse from performance will be of no greater scope and of no longer duration than is reasonably required by the Force Majeure, and the Party suffering such delay or prevention shall notify the other Party and use due, and its judgment, practical diligence to remove the cause(s) thereof.
 Neither Party shall be required by the forgoing provisions to settle a strike affecting it except when, according to its best judgment, such a settlement seems advisable.